Predicting Decisions in Language Based Persuasion Games: Discussion

 \section{Discussion}

-We explored the task of predicting the decisions made in repeated persuasion games.
+We explored the task of predicting the decisions made in language-based repeated persuasion games.
 For this purpose, we conducted an online experiment with more than 500 pairs of participants.
 In contrast to previous behavioral economics work where the experts and decision-makers communicate through numerical messages, the messages are verbal in our setting.
-We explored five research questions, and we will next summarize the main findings and conclusions related to each.
+We explored five research questions, divided to sets (Section \ref{Introduction}): One about the nature of the prediction task (first three questions) and the other about the importance of the linguistic signal to our setup (last two questions).
+We will next summarize the main findings and conclusions related to these questions.

 The \textbf{first} question focuses on our ability to predict the decisions in each trial given the history of $pr$ trials, where $pr$ is an integer number between 0 and 9.
 We demonstrated that DNN modeling combined with our hand-crafted textual features as well as behavioral features (LSTM-TR) is the superior modeling strategy.
 Interestingly, when considering the per-trial accuracy evaluation measure, the MVC baseline is comparable to our strongest models.
 In contrast, our models are superior when the evaluation is done with the macro average F1-score.
 This is mostly because the baselines fail to detect the less dominant class in our data - decisions not to choose the hotel.
 This failure makes them poor prediction models that only excel in detecting the dominant class in the data, while our best models can go beyond that and also predict minority classes.